-The term 'Transfer of Interest' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Transfer of Interest' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Transfer of Interest refers to an individual, business, or other organization choosing to transfer over its ownership in an asset or object.
 This could be a business entity, piece of Real Estate, or asset that the owner shifts to another party.
 Most commonly the term becomes utilized regarding the transferring of an entity’s ownership of an interest in a business.
 This could involve transfers between parties in a limited liability company, a partnership, a privately held sole proprietorship, or even a corporation.
 In the vast majority of cases, such a transfer occurs with a contract known as a transfer of interest agreement.

 In theory, any time individuals or businesses engage in a purchase, they are becoming party to a contract.
 Such contracts are actually making a Transfer of Interest in some form of real property in the vast majority of cases.
 As a concrete example, when an individual buys food off of a supermarket or produce stand, this literally represents an implied contract (evidenced by a receipt as proof of purchase).
 The end result is that the buyer becomes the transferring new owner of the food purchase.
 The same is true when people buy clothing from a department store.
 The ownership of the clothes becomes officially transferred by the contract which the store makes with the buyer when money changes hands in exchange for a receipt and the articles of clothing.